Walter de la Haye: Last years

 In 1308 he asked to be relieved of all his official duties on account of his failing eyesight.
-He was still alive in the early spring of the following year, when he sold his lands at Knocktopher to Nigel le Brun (nephew of Fromund Le Brun, Lord Chancellor of Ireland) and his wife Amicia.
+He was still alive in the early spring of the following year when he sold his lands at Knocktopher to Nigel le Brun (nephew of Fromund Le Brun, Lord Chancellor of Ireland) and his wife Amicia.
 He would no doubt have been disappointed to know that after his death his enemies the le Poers quickly acquired Kilmeadan Castle, where they remained until they were expelled by Cromwellian forces in about 1650.
-Knocktopher came through Amicia's second marriage to the influential Cusack family of County Meath.
+Knocktopher came through Amicia Le Brun's second marriage to the influential Cusack family of County Meath.